cgogn/cgogn.github.io/index.md

 }
 ```

-The filtering Mask can then be defined when calling the function, using any local data to do its work:
+The filtering Mask can then be defined on-the-fly when calling the function, using any local data to do its work:
 ```c++
 // given a CMap2 map
 // given a CMap2::FaceAttribute<double> area